 Include any insurance claims you've made and whether you've been rejected by an insurance company.
 You may have to check with business partners and co-owners to see if they have filed any insurance claims or been rejected by other insurers.

 For small businesses, general liability insurance policies can range from $300,000 to $2 million in lawsuit coverage.
 Policies start at $5,000 worth of property insurance; choose an amount that corresponds to the value of your equipment, supplies, and commercial property.

-What are the requirements of your contract?
+What are the requirements of your lease or contract?

 Additional coverage you can include in a BOP